Aptenia cordifolia (L. f.) Schwantes

 Mesembryanthemum cordifolium (basionym), Litocarpus cordifolius, Ludolfia cordifolius, Tetracoilanthus cordifolius

-Aptenia cordifolia is a fast-growing, evergreen, mat-forming perennial, growing in flat clumps on the ground from a woody base with four-angled or rounded succulent stems up to 24 inches (60 cm) long.
-The bright green leaves are fleshy, flat, heart to oval shaped and up to 1.2 inches (3 cm) long.
-The flowers are bright pink to purplish and the fruits are a capsule up to 0.4 inch (1 cm) long.
+Aptenia cordifolia is a mat-forming perennial, growing in flat clumps from a woody base.
+The succulent stems are 4-angled or rounded and up to 24 inches (60 cm) long.
+The leaves are fleshy, flat, heart to oval shaped, bright green and up to 1.2 inches (3 cm) long.
+The flowers are bright pink to purplish, appear in the leaf axils and are open during the day.
+The fruits are capsules up to 0.4 inch (1 cm) long with brown tuberose seeds.
+Perhaps the most common plant seen under this name is actually Aptenia 'Red Apple', a hybrid with red flowers and bright green leaves, whose parents are A. cordifolia and Mesembryanthemum haeckelianum (formerly known as Platythyra haeckeliana or Aptenia haeckeliana).

 How to Grow and Care